|« PreviousNext »|

 the value is

-To verify that your CloudFront distribution is working, go to the domain name of the distribution in a web browser.
+To verify that your CloudFront distribution is working, enter the domain name of the distribution in a web browser.
 If it is working, you will see your website display.

 Now that you have successfully created a CloudFront distribution, the next step is to update the A records in Amazon Route 53 to point to the new CloudFront distribution.

-To update A records in Amazon Route 53 to point to a CloudFront distribution
+To update A records to point to a CloudFront distribution

-Select the hosted zone that you created for your domain.
-In this guide, the zone is
+On the Hosted Zones page, select the hosted zone that you created for your domain.

 Click Go to Record Sets.